 Reporting Requirements

-Below are the general guidelines for the CTA’s reporting requirement.
+Below are the general guidelines for the CTA’s reporting requirement, which are subject to further guidance.
 This information is not meant to be legal or tax advice, and should not be applied to your specific facts and circumstances without consulting competent legal counsel or another professional adviser.

 International companies required to report under the CTA include corporations, LLCs, or any similar entity formed under the law of a foreign country and registered to do business in any state or tribal jurisdiction by filing a document with a secretary of state or any similar office.